 After being here in the U.S. for so long now there are a lot of things that I have forgotten from my time in the Philippines and believe it or not blogging has brought back a lot of good memories from when I was in our native land.
 As I explore my thoughts on what to post next it also gives me a chance to access memories that have been buried through time.

-2 Cans of Sardines (Ligo brand if possible)
+- 2 Cans of Sardines (Ligo brand if available)

 Prep the Bok-choi / Pechay:

 - Start by preparing the bok-choi by removing all the stalks and rinsing them thoroughly.

 - Next cut off about two inches from the bottom to remove the tough part and then separate the leafy part by cutting the stalk off from the leafy part (see pictures).

 - Chop the stalk part first and then proceed to the leafy part, but do not mix them together.